 Acetaldehyde buildup blamed for increased cancer risk in Asian flush sufferers

 In our blog post titled The Ultimate Guide to Asian Flush and Asian Glow, we explained how Asian flush is caused by a failure to break down one of the toxic by-products of alcohol metabolism called acetaldehyde.
-This results in a toxic buildup and in turn causes uncomfortable side effects such as a red face.
+This results in a toxic buildup and in turn causes uncomfortable side effects such as a red face and increased cancer risks.

 However, according to what these Japanese scientists are suggesting, the red face caused by acetaldehyde is merely a cosmetic problem that accompanies a more serious danger - its carcinogenicity.